noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

   - container image
 - runtime: e.g. nodejs
 - architecture: x86/64 vs arm64
-- permissions
+- permissions/resource policies: which event sources are permitted to trigger this fn
-  - what services is this fn allowed to interact with
+- execution role: what services is this fn allowed to interact with
-- execution role
   - new role
   - existing role
   - new role from aws policy templates